 CLARKSTOWN, N.Y.
-(WABC) -- A Florida woman who pleaded to beating, choking and stabbing of her mother-in-law in Rockland County and hiring another woman to help her unexpectedly pleaded guilty to first-degree murder Friday.
+(WABC) -- A Florida woman accused of beating, choking and stabbing her mother-in-law in Rockland County and hiring another woman to help her unexpectedly pleaded guilty to first-degree murder Friday.

-Diana Nadell, 51, received 23 years on first-degree murder charges for killing Peggy Nadell in Valley Cottage in January 2014.
+Diana Nadell, 51, faces 23 years to life when she is sentenced on May 12 for killing Peggy Nadell in Valley Cottage in January of 2014.

 In addition to the murder, she is also facing charges of conspiracy, attempted intimidating a witness, and attempted tampering with a witness in an alleged jailhouse plot to intimidate and kill two prosecution witnesses prior to the trial.

 Police have said the daughter-in-law wanted her "marital inheritance."

 Diana Nadell's husband, 53-year-old Florida neuropsychologist James Nadell, is expected to receive half the estate.
-He was not charged in the case.
-The couple has two young children.
+He is not charged in the case.